 Amy moved to Jupiter Farms from Montana in 2004.
 Since then she has been active in the community serving her church, schools and veterans’ organizations.
 She is a founding member of the Run Like a Warrior 5K which benefits the lacrosse teams at Jupiter High School and the Wounded Veterans Relief Fund.
 Amy is proud to serve the Palm Beach County community as an AWE ambassador and help support young women in realizing their college dreams.

-Taylor lives with her three daughters and husband.
-She is highly active in her community.
-Taylor is a coach for the nationwide program Girls on the Run.
-She also coaches youth Field Hockey for 1st and 2nd grade girls.
-Taylor is the President her local school’s Parent Teacher Organization.
+Taylor lives with her three daughters and husband and is highly active in her community.
+Taylor is a coach for the nationwide program Girls on the Run, coaches youth Field Hockey for 1st and 2nd grade girls and is the President her local school’s PTO.
 Taylor is passionate about helping young women find ways to empower themselves through education, self-awareness, and inner confidence.

 Beth Wagmeister is an Inclusion Specialist, Advocate and Educator.
 A champion for the Deaf, Beth provides American Sign Language (ASL) classes, trainings and workshops face to face as well as via web based on the topic of The Americans with Disabilities Act (ADA), with focus on the deaf community.